-as a result of the incident. components and utilities for

-- Identify temporary alternative damage, operability, supply, transportation solutions that can demand and the requirements be implemented when systems to restore such systems. or infrastructure are damaged - Coordinate engineering and unavailable or overwhelmed. construction management - Coordinate access to support for response and transportation routes including recovery operations. snow and ice removal and - Prioritize and initiate debris management. emergency work to clear debris - Coordinate the emergency and obstructions from repair and restoration of the emergency transportation transportation network. routes and removal of debris - Provide logistical transportation from public property. of evacuees, personnel, equipment, materials and supplies. - Partner with law enforcement (ESF 13) efforts to monitor, control and coordinate traffic.
+as a result of the incident. as a result of the incident. components and utilities for components and utilities for • Identify temporary alternative • Identify temporary alternative damage, operability, supply, damage, operability, supply, transportation solutions that can transportation solutions that can demand and the requirements to demand and the requirements be implemented when systems to be implemented when systems to infrastructure. restore such systems. restore such systems. or infrastructure are damaged, or infrastructure are damaged Coordinate engineering and · Coordinate engineering and unavailable or overwhelmed. unavailable or overwhelmed. construction management construction management • Coordinate access to support · Coordinate access to support for response and for response and transportation routes including transportation routes including recovery operations. recovery operations. snow and ice removal and snow and ice removal · Prioritize and initiate • Prioritize and initiate debris management and debris management and emergency work to clear debris emergency work to clear debris Coordinate the emergency and Coordinate the emergency and obstructions from obstructions from repair and restoration of the repair and restoration of the emergency transportation emergency transportation And transportation network. transportation network. routes routes and removal of debris and removal of debris • Provide logistical transportation Provide logistical transportation from public property. from public property and assist of evacuees, personnel, evacuees, personnel, equipment, materials and equipment, materials and supplies. supplies. · Partner with law enforcement · Partner with law enforcement (ESF 13) efforts to monitor, (ESF 13) efforts to monitor, control and coordinate traffic. control and coordinate traffic.